 Check the Cherry Blossom Festival Schedule Before You Go

-The Cherry Blossom Festival in Washington DC is running from March 20 – April 12 this year.
+The Cherry Blossom Festival in Washington DC is running from March 20 – April 112021.
 There’s a schedule of events and some require tickets.

 You can definitely plan to attend these events, but some of these events will cause extra crowds, road closures, and traffic.
 So if you’re intent is to visit the cherry blossoms in Washington DC and bask in the peak blooms without crowds, I’d avoid visiting when there is an event on a weekend.

 The Cherry Blossom Festival has not yet released its line up of events and dates yet for this year, so far they have only announced that the Cherry Blossom Parade is canceled.
 For more information on the National Cherry Blossom Festival in Washington DC go here.

 Book a Photo Session

 Interested in capturing stunning photos of your family in a sea of cherry blossoms?
 Book a session with me today!
 I specialize in family, newborn, maternity, and portrait photography.
 Capture real smiles at picture-perfect locations!
 Space is limited.